 The UK government has ‘fast-tracked’ its plan to end VAT on ebooks and digital newspapers and the rate of tax has been slashed from 20% to zero from May 1, 2020.

-It means that Amazon has cut the minimum price that authors can set for ebooks on Kindle Direct Publishing from £0.99 to £0.77.
+It means that Amazon has cut the minimum price that authors can set for ebooks on Kindle Direct Publishing in the UK from £0.99 to £0.77 for the 35% royalty option and from £1.99 to £1.77 for the 70% option.

-It was originally intended to scrap VAT on ebooks from December 2020 but the move has been brought forward to help readers staying at home in the coronavirus lockdown.
+It was originally intended to scrap VAT on ebooks in the UK from December 2020 but the move has been brought forward to help readers staying at home in the coronavirus lockdown.

 The UK government is also spending up to £35 million on newspaper advertising over the next three months as part of its Covid-19 communications campaign of guidance and advice.